-Investor, funder, technical assistance provider and fund advisor, the Foundation has 71 partners (microfinances institutions and social business) and operates in more than 30 countries with more than 65 million euros in commitments.
-Women and rural populations represent respectively 77% and 76% of the 3 million customers served by the institutions funded by the Foundation.
+Investor, funder, technical assistance coordinator and fund advisor, the Foundation has more than 70 partners (microfinances institutions and social business) and operates in more than 30 countries with 65 million euros in commitments.
+Women and rural populations represent respectively 72% and 77% of the 3 million customers served by the institutions funded by the Foundation.

 Social performance refers to the results of an organisation in areas that do not directly relate to its economic activity and more specifically, in the case of MFIs or so-called Social Businesses, the actual achievement of its social mission.